guirem/plugin-googlecast/docs/fr_FR/index.md

         * backdrop : no command
         * plex : play_media/play/stop/pause
 - value : chain of parameters separated by ',' (depending of command)
-- vol (optional, entre 1 et 100) : adjust volume for the command
+- vol (optional, between 1 et 100) : adjust volume for the command
-- sleep (optional) : add a break after end of command (in seconds)
+- sleep (optional, int/float) : add a break after end of command in seconds (eg: 2, 2.5)
 - uuid (optional) : redirect to other google cast uuid in new thread (parallel processing).
 Useful when using sequences on several device.
 - nothread (optional) : if uuid provided, disable use of thread for parallel processing. (eg: nothread=1)